The wildfire danger is very high in the Slave Lake Forest Area.

 Download the Alberta Wildfire app today and get access to accurate, real-time information on wildfires in your area.
 You can also find information on fire advisories, restrictions and bans across the province and much more all on your mobile device.

 Subscribe to the Slave Lake Forest Area Wildfire Update to receive an email when new information is posted.

 Join the conversation on Facebook, Twitter or Instagram.

-Updates are provided weekly when the wildfire danger is low to moderate and daily when the wildfire danger reaches high to extreme.
+Updates will be provided weekly when the wildfire danger is low to moderate and daily when the wildfire danger reaches high to extreme.

-Unless conditions change you can expect your next wildfire update July 12th, 2021.
+Unless conditions change you can expect your next wildfire update on September 2nd.